skilled-reflection/skilled-reflection.github.io/c12-words.md

 The results presented here are strong rules for thinking alone, saving, revising, reading and communicating ideas.

-My experience led to these guidelines,
+My experience led to these guidelines, which I hypothesize predict good language.
-I hypothesize
-predict good language.
 Language that helps plans
 and the opposite hinders.

 The sections
 WORDS, DOCS, SR, COMM, and LIB are inter-related, dealing with a shared language problem.